ai-driven-dev/rules/memory-bank/systemPatterns.md

 ## Technical Debt

-- Initial version focuses on public repositories only
+- Initial version focuses on public repositories, but now supports authenticated requests via `aidd.githubToken`, potentially enabling access to private repositories if the token has sufficient permissions.
-- Authentication for private repositories would be a future enhancement
 - Advanced filtering and search capabilities deferred to future versions